With house building ramping up and new homes starting to come on stream, many are starting to dream of owning their first home once again.

 If you have ever taken out a mortgage under your name either in Ireland or overseas, you are no longer considered a First Time Buyer.

-Importantly if there are two people going on the mortgage, both must never had a mortgage before to qualify as a First Time Buyer.
+Importantly if there are two people going on the mortgage, both must never had a mortgage before or be divorced/separated or bankrupt since to qualify as a First Time Buyer.